 If you’re seeking a warm welcome on the Southern Gold Coast, then look no further than Café All Sorts.

-Though the café is only new, to many it’s a second home; a community hub that welcomes its patrons to enjoy a coffee, cake or light meal overlooking one of the Gold Coast’s most famous surf breaks.
+Founded in 2019, to many it’s a second home; a community hub that welcomes its patrons to enjoy a coffee, cake or light meal overlooking one of the Gold Coast’s most famous surf breaks.
 It’s magic!

 Despite having worked in hospitality for many years, it’s owners Chef Katrina Barlow and her business partner Cameron Shields’ first venue, their diverse experience showing in their inclusive approach to both food and service.
 Katrina spent eight years offshore as chef in an oil and gas facility (‘a captive audience’, as Cameron puts it), while Cameron managed clubs.

 They’re both passionate about their café, their friendliness evident from our first meeting, greeting diners by name, giving exceptional service with warmth to patrons.

 Their warmth is reinforced by the clean and inviting space, with rustic wood softened by accents of aqua marine and white stressed paint chairs, paintings by local artists featured on the walls.
 Themed to reflect ocean, sand and driftwood, this is the welcoming ‘beach house’ just off the beach, the venue tells us, where everyone can come, taking time out to relax as they get nourishment for mind and body.